-Non-disclosure agreements.
-A nondisclosure agreement (NDA) allows the company to impose contractual liability for any disclosure or misappropriation of the company's trade secrets.
+A non-disclosure agreement (NDA) allows the company to impose contractual liability for any disclosure or misappropriation of the company's trade secrets.
 A typical NDA requires the employee to keep trade secrets in the strictest confidence, prohibits the employee from disclosing the information outside the company without prior written consent, and warns that the employee cannot make any use of the trade secret for the employee's benefit or the benefit of anyone else outside the company.
-The NDA should also make clear that the duty to maintain confidentiality remains even after termination of employment.
-The NDA should mirror the language from the company's trade secrets policies and inform employee of consequences for the noncompliance.
+The NDA also should make clear that the duty to maintain confidentiality remains even after termination of employment.
+The NDA should mirror the language from the company's trade secrets policies and inform the employee of consequences for noncompliance.

-The company may consider advising employees that under the DTSA and UTSA, the company is authorized to obtain a court order to stop any actual or threatened misappropriation of its trade secrets. addition, the company could appropriately inform its employees that the company has the right to recover damages for any misappropriation, to seek an award of exemplary damages for willful malicious misappropriation, and to recover its reasonable attorneys' fees.
-Because neither the DTSA nor the UTSA affect criminal remedies, the company may also consider informing employees that theft of trade secrets constitutes a crime.
+The company may consider advising employees that under the DTSA and UTSA, the company is authorized to obtain a court order to stop any actual or threatened misappropriation of its trade secrets.
+In addition, the company could appropriately inform its employees that the company has the right to recover damages for any misappropriation, to seek an award of exemplary damages for willful and malicious misappropriation, and to recover its reasonable attorney fees.
+Because neither the DTSA nor the UTSA affect criminal remedies, the company also may consider informing employees that theft of trade secrets constitutes a crime.